teropa/angular-virtual-dom/README.md

 bower install angular-virtual-dom --save
 ```

-After installation, add one of the following two your loaded scripts:
+After installation, add one of the following to your loaded scripts:

 * `angular-virtual-dom/release/angular-virtual-dom.js`
 * `angular-virtual-dom/release/angular-virtual-dom.min.js`